ucrcsedept/course-support/modules/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 > Note: In order to make your life easier, turn on Auto Save by going to File > Auto Save, and toggle the setting on.
 A very common error is forgetting to save but compiling, and you get errors such as "undefined reference to `main()`" due to the file not being saved.

 Open a folder using Ctrl+O / Cmd+O, or by pressing the first icon on the tab on the left (called the explorer).
 When opening a folder for the first time, you will be asked if you trust the authors.
 Click "yes".
-This should default to your home directory/folder, which should have the path `/home/csmajs/[your_ucr_netid]` for students in CS related majors or `/class/classes/[your_ucr_netid]` for students who are taking CS 010B as a service course for their major.  (you may be asked for your password again).
+This should default to your home directory/folder, which should have the path `/home/csmajs/[your_ucr_netid]` for students in CS related majors or `/class/classes/[your_ucr_netid]` for students who are taking this course as a service course for their major.  (you may be asked for your password again).
 This will be the directory that all your files will be in; think of it as your reserved space on the UCR server.

 In order to demonstrate how to use VSCode with C++ so you can do your labs, we will write and compile a simple program.
 Create a new directory/folder called `example` by pressing the new folder button, and create a new file called `main.cpp` in the `example` directory.